centrifuge/documentation/docs/use/setup-wallet/index.md

   - /use
   - /use/
 ---

----
+DISCLAIMER: _Use of this guide is at your own risk.
+To the maximum extent permitted by applicable law, the services are provided without warranties of any kind, whether express, implied, statutory or otherwise, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, title, quiet enjoyment, accuracy, or non-infringement.
+Further, to the fullest extent allowed by applicable law, in no event shall the company or its affiliates, be liable to you or any third party for any damages of any kind._

+## EVM and Substrate Wallets
+Centrifuge supports both EVM and Substrate accounts.
+If you already have an Ethereum compatible wallet setup, the easiest way is to use this your existing Ethereum wallet.
+For expert users it might be helpful to use a Substrate compatible wallet such as Polkadot Vault.
+EVM wallets can be used to connect to any of the live networks while Substrate Wallets only work with Centrifuge chain.

 ## Connect your wallet
 When using Centrifuge you can choose between pools deployed on Centrifuge Chain and on Ethereum.
 You can connect to both chains via our wallet component that allows you to pick the wallet of your choice.
 To do so, click on `Connect` in the top right corner.
-Then, first select the chain you want to connect with (currently Ethereum and Centrifuge)
+Then, first select the chain you want to connect with (currently Ethereum and Centrifuge):

 ![](./images/wallet-component1.png#width=40%;)